sysid/mcp-cli/README.md

   - `/tools --all`: Show detailed tool information including parameters
   - `/tools --raw`: Show raw tool definitions
 - `/toolhistory` or `/th`: Show history of tool calls in the current session
+  - `/th <N>`: Show details for a specific tool call
   - `/th -n 5`: Show only the last 5 tool calls
   - `/th --json`: Show tool calls in JSON format

 #### Conversation Commands
 - `/conversation` or `/ch`: Show the conversation history
+  - `/ch <N>`: Show a specific message from history
+  - `/ch -n 5`: Show only the last 5 messages
+  - `/ch <N> --json`: Show a specific message in JSON format
-- `/conversation --json`: View the conversation history in raw JSON format
+  - `/ch --json`: View the entire conversation history in raw JSON format
 - `/save <filename>`: Save conversation history to a JSON file
 - `/compact`: Condense conversation history into a summary